Yield-hungry Japanese investors flocking to Chinese bonds

 “A growing number of investors are interested in Chinese bonds now,” said Hiroshi Yokotani, portfolio strategist at State Street Global Advisors.
 “The biggest attraction is their relatively high yield.”

-Ten-year Chinese government bonds currently yield about 3.65 percent, compared with about 3.08 percent on 10-year U.S. Treasuries and 0.83 percent on French government bonds, the latter another favored Japanese investment.
+Ten-year Chinese government bonds currently yield about 3.65 percent CN10YT=RR, compared with about 3.08 percent on 10-year U.S. Treasuries US10YT=RR and 0.83 percent on French government bonds FR10YT=RR, the latter another favored Japanese investment.

 Data from Japan’s Ministry of Finance showed Japanese investors have bought 151 billion yen ($1.33 billion) of Chinese bonds so far this year.